ytzimiro/yorgos_tzimiropoulos.github.io/_pages/about.md

 # Research
-My research interests are mainly in the problems of object detection and tracking, alignment and pose estimation, 3D reconstruction, super-resolution, and recognition with humans and faces being the focal point of my research.
-I have approached these problems mainly using tools from Mathematical
-Optimization and Machine Learning.
-My current focus is on Compute and Data Efficient Deep Learning.
+My research interests are mainly in the problems of image & video recognition, detection and tracking, pose estimation, image & video generation, 3D reconstruction and super-resolution, with humans and their actions being the focal point of my research.
+I have approached these problems mainly using tools from Mathematical Optimization and Machine Learning.
+My current focus is on Compute & Data Efficient Deep Learning and its application to video recognition.

 In the aforementioned areas, I have co-authored more than 100 publications (h-index 41, over 10,000 citations to my work according to Google Scholar), many of which in the most authoritative journals (IEEE TPAMI, IJCV, IEEE TIP) and conferences (CVPR, ICCV, ECCV, NeurIPS, ICLR) of my field.
 For a full list of publications see my [Google Scholar](https://scholar.google.co.uk/citations?user=D4JkWxf-8fwC&hl=en&oi=ao).